rook/rook/Documentation/Upgrade/rook-upgrade.md

 With this upgrade guide, there are a few notes to consider:

 * **WARNING**: Upgrading a Rook cluster is not without risk.
-There may be unexpected issues or obstacles that damage the integrity and health of your storage cluster, including data loss.
+There may be unexpected issues or obstacles that damage the integrity and health the storage cluster, including data loss.
 * The Rook cluster's storage may be unavailable for short periods during the upgrade process for both Rook operator updates and for Ceph version updates.
-* We recommend that you read this document in full before you undertake a Rook cluster upgrade.
+* Read this document in full before undertaking a Rook cluster upgrade.

 ## Patch Release Upgrades